maureenblack/jayzilla/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is the property of Giiyo Tech and is not open source.

 ## 👥 Authors